Serve As Executor of an Estate

 In a situation where the debts exceed the value of the assets, do not pay any bills.
 The probate judge will set a priority on the creditors, and you will pay them the percentage set by the court.

-As the executor, you also have the responsibility to determine what the normal monthly bills, income, and any debt, are.
+As the executor of an estate, you also have the responsibility to determine what the normal monthly bills, income, and any debt, are.
 You need to review the checkbook, mail, and even e-mail, and income tax returns.

 Before you can pay any bills or even deposit income, you need to open an estate account at a bank.
 You will be asked for various documentation to prove that you have been appointed as the executor.